Constraints

 class.
 In the following example, a user can specify either

-, but not both:
+--verbose or --quiet, but not both:

 @OneOf({"quiet", "verbose"})